BelindaRobinson/Comp6001-Notes/json.md

-## Week One:

-const {app, BrowserWindow} = require('electron') - This lets you create and control browser depending on what you want to do const path = require('path') - used with Node const url = require('url') - used with Node

 ## Week Two:

-package.json to avoid WARNS when running npm in git
+package.json to avoid WARNS when running npm in git, this also links to the main.js file

 ```json
 {